youngmulllababy/LineaTrusta/README.md

 4. **Configure the Application**

    - Open the `settings.py` file in the project directory.
+   - You can configure:
+     - Linea max gwei
+     - Sleep between transactions
+     - Attestation types

+## Abilities

-   - You can configure Linea max gwei and sleep between transactions
+- Waits for desired Linea gwei and perform the transaction in low gas
+- Creates report at the end of the run indicating which accounts passed and which failed

 ## Running the Application